Dilhan-Ozturk/DLAnatomyArray/README.md

-# DLAnatomyArray
+# AnatomyNet
-# Introduction to DLAnatomyArray Software
+# Introduction to AnatomyNet Software

 ![Untitled](Untitled.png)

-# DLAnatomyArray Software
+# AnatomyNet Software

-DLAnatomyArray is a software developed using OpenCV and PaddlePaddle for processing slice images.
+AnatomyNet is a software developed using OpenCV and PaddlePaddle for processing slice images.
 Version 1.0 provides training weights for root segmentation and related code for root trait extraction.
 The UI is developed using PYQT, making it simple and easy to use with strong expandability.
 In the future, we will provide different trait extraction codes for different types of slice images.
 The software also has an integrated deep learning training interface.
 Users can quickly generate label data for training based on their own data and the annotation production method we provide to achieve targeted weight design.

 You can download the weight file form https://drive.google.com/drive/folders/19hvajeDV6yosTYnLGwVMcZseJsKvYhn_?usp=drive_link